Open-Source-Armada/OSA-Shoggoth-Mk1/README.md

 Side, top, bottom and thruster plates are made of the largest possible, to increase the "Magic Health" of the plates.

-Large triangle plates are used as much as possible due to them having great performance againts all mounted weapons, pound for pound best all round plate.
+Large triangle plates are used as much as possible due to them having great performance against all mounted weapons, pound for pound best all round plate.

 Front of the ship is composed of stacked large plates, made of char, that surround the guns and is the core armour located at the front.

 As well as having high magic health, the direction the plates are stacked to take advantage of the voxel damage system.

-When a plates health is broken, it will begin taking voxel damage, by stacking the plates lenghtways you ensure the projectile must pass through as much material as possible.
+When a plates health is broken, it will begin taking voxel damage, by stacking the plates lengthwise you ensure the projectile must pass through as much material as possible.

 Plates (even small plates) can resist multiple rounds on top of there magic health, if the plate is broken but still on the ship, it wil continue to provide some protection.

 This method is best against lasers, as magic health is quickly destroyed by laser weapons and above.

-It is also segmented, meaning that that the damage will be spread accross mutiple plates instaed of one, reducing the chance of well aimed burst penertrating your armour.
+It is also segmented, meaning that that the damage will be spread across multiple plates instead of one, reducing the chance of well aimed burst penetrating your armour.

 Surrounding this voxel armour are more large triangles, to cover up the angles the voxel plates will not apply it effects.

-Along the very prow of the ship are bastonium railings, this is sacrifice plating to assorb damage from plasma/railguns.
+Along the very prow of the ship are bastonium railings, this is sacrifice plating to adsorb damage from plasma/railguns.

-Unlike lasers, plasma and railguns excell at breaking large plate health AND voxel armour, while lacking crit chance on explosive components.
+Unlike lasers, plasma and railguns excel at breaking large plate health AND voxel armour, while lacking crit chance on explosive components.

 Without sacrifice plating, it is only a matter of time before you armour is gone and your ship is rendered unflyable.

-Where plasma/rails do not do well against is ironicaly, small plates, as the shatter damage dealt struggles to spread from plate to plate.
+Where plasma/rails do not do well against is ironically, small plates, as the shatter damage dealt struggles to spread from plate to plate.

 This means using smaller plates on the outer layer is in fact a great technique, and can protect your core armour from deadly alpha strikes with late game weapons.